Last updated on October 31st, 2019

 Now that I had received the invitation to lodge visa, I had 60 days to lodge the visa application or else the invitation would expire.
 Lodging visa application consisted of one monstrous task – making visa payment.
 It was monstrous in the sense that the amount itself was big enough and there was only one option to make the payment – travel card.

 As Immi site does not accept visa payment by any other means except credit card (or Australian bank accounts which were not very useful for me), I started researching about which bank had a good reputation when it comes to travel card.
 One thing was clear early on that I could not use a normal credit card, as the amount after conversion in INR was far above the highest limit I had on any of the credit cards.

 There were two options:

-- Ask a relative/friend in Australia to make visa payment on your behalf and somehow transfer money to him later
+- Ask a relative/friend in Australia to make visa payment on your behalf and somehow transfer money to him/her later

 - Get a reliable travel card from a reputed bank

-Neither I had any relatives in Australia nor I wanted to trouble any friend in Australia, so I chose to go with the second option.
+Neither I had any relatives in Australia nor I wanted to trouble my friends in Australia, so I chose to go with the second option.
 I heard some harrowing stories about how people faced problems while making visa payment using some travel cards.
 I didn’t want to share the same fate, so getting the right travel card was crucial.
 After reading some forum discussions and taking advice from known expats, I came to the conclusion that ICICI travel card would be my best bet.

 Now, there was some worrying bit of information about getting a travel card.
 Some people faced a problem getting travel card without air tickets, which clearly won’t be available at the time of visa payment.
 I had an account with ICICI, so I hoped that I will get a travel card without much hassle.
 Still, I was ready to fight my case, if needed.

 Getting A Travel Card